dougc95/pywmm/README.md

 - Longitudes range from -180 to 180 (negative for West, positive for East)
 - Altitudes are in kilometers above the WGS-84 ellipsoid
 - Decimal years can be calculated using the provided `decimal_year()` utility function
+- Coefficient files must follow the standard WMM format with proper header and coefficient lines
+- When working with coefficient data from external sources, always validate the format before use

 ## License